 Once the carpentry work of frame making ends, the painting process begins.
-Paint the back frame in black color.
+Paint the back frame in black colour.
 Once everything gets dry, you can assemble the frame by simply laying out all the wooden strips.
 Use tape at the corners to keep them together in place and put the screws to screw it all together.

 Step 3: Attaching the Frame

 When the back frame is assembled, put superglue around the frame that you built to help it stay put.
 Now, flip this side and attach it to the back of a picture frame matching the size of the back frame.
-While doing this, make sure the position of the back frame is completely centered on the picture frame’s back.
+While doing this, make sure the position of the back frame is completely centred on the picture frame’s back.
 Now, proceed with attaching the pocket screws.

 Step 4: Putting in the Two-Way Mirror